What is agile methodology? Most common agile methodologies

 Kanban was born in response to the challenges of other agile methodologies

-The Kanban method emerged in software development in the early 2000s, partly in response to the challenges of other agile methodologies, especially Scrum.
+The Kanban method emerged in software development in the early 2000s, partly in response to the challenges of other agile methodologies, especially scrum.
 What are the challenges?

 • 2-3 week sprint cycles have become too long in many business contexts